griffithlab/pVACtools/docs/pvacbind/output_files.rst

      - Best Peptide passes the binding, reference match, and problematic position criteria
    * - ``PoorBinder``
-     - Best Peptide fails the binding criteria but passes the, reference match and problematic position criteria
+     - Best Peptide fails the binding criteria but passes the reference match and problematic position criteria
    * - ``RefMatch``
      - Best Peptide fails the reference match criteria but passes the binding and problematic